 An embezzlement conviction can have serious consequences in terms of your freedom and your future employment or career options.
 Because it involves theft while at work, future employers will be reluctant to hire anyone convicted of this crime.
 If you've been accused of embezzlement, you need to take action by obtaining the legal representation of a strong advocate.
-Our firm, the Law Office of Nic Cocis & Associates, has been successfully defending those accused of theft and other crimes in Riverside County since 1999.
+Our firm, the Law Office of Nicolai Cocis, has been successfully defending those accused of theft and other crimes in Riverside County since 1999.
 As a result, we have become familiar with local judges, prosecutors, and court staff.
 Our years of dedicated criminal defense work has also earned our firm a 10 out of 10 Superb rating by Avvo which reflects the competence and commitment we bring to every case we handle.

 Embezzlement under California Law